Product Type

 Design and Outcome

 The designs were created in a dark mode to align with the music industry and evoke a mood similar to popular music streaming platforms.
-The primary functions of the app includes an Explore section where users can either search for, or match with other users, a Collections section where users can bookmark profiles, a Messages section where users can talk with other users and a Profile section where users can create build their public profile.
+The primary functions of the app includes an Explore section where users can either search for, or match with other users, a Collections section where users can bookmark profiles, a Messages section where users can talk with other users and a Profile section where users can create their public profile.

 After user testing the app, a few small adjustments were made to improve overall UX, such as removing some of the filtering options that didn't resonate with user testers.
+Ligo was built and delivered to the client in January 2024.Messaging screens.